BBS-contact/BBS-Open-System/README.md

 - ethically guided decision-support
 - cross-institutional interoperability

-At the center of BBS is LEO – an ethical AI core built not to replace human judgment but to protect it from distortion, corruption, and manipulation.
+At its center is **LEO** — an ethical AI core created not to replace human judgment, but to **protect it** from distortion, corruption, manipulation, and opaque systems.

-BBS offers a foundation for modern societies seeking:
+BBS offers a foundation for societies seeking:

 - accountable governance
 - transparent financial operations